roberttwomey/ds-art-midterm/README.md

 (10 points)

-This section will describe your data and its origins with links to the source, and necessary background material:
+This section will describe your data and its origins.
+Each item should contain a name of the data source, a link to the source, and any necessary background information such as:
 - What is your cultural data source?
 - When was it made?
 - Who created the works?